dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-smtp-client/connecting-to-smtp-server/_index.md

 ## **Identify Authentication Methods for Secure SMTP Connection**

-Aspose.Email for .NET offers properties allowing to check which authentication methods can be used for establishing a secure connection with the SMTP server before sending an email:
+Aspose.Email offers properties allowing to check which authentication methods can be used for establishing a secure connection with the SMTP server before sending an email:

 - the [SmtpClient.SupportedAuthentication](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/supportedauthentication/) property returns a list of authentication methods supported by the SMTP server.
 - the [SmtpClient.AllowedAuthentication](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/allowedauthentication/) property returns a list of authentication methods defined by the user.

 ```cs